-The Coastal Georgia Foundation is composed of endowed and non-endowed funds, established by those who wish to create a charitable legacy that benefits causes they care about most in our region.
+The Communities of Coastal Georgia Foundation is composed of endowed and non-endowed funds, established by those who wish to create a charitable legacy that benefits causes they care about most in our region.
 We can help establish any of the following funds, as well as many others.
 Each provides for significant tax advantages in the present with the security of long-term philanthropy.
 For certain funds, the Charitable IRA Transfer affords an ideal tax-saving mechanism to fund your philanthropy.

 To establish, the Foundation accepts various types of assets, including cash and appreciated property, publicly traded stock, closely held stock and/or real estate.
 The Foundation also accepts deferred or planned charitable gifts including bequests, life insurance, trusts, annuities, retirement accounts, life estates and other options.
 At your direction, we are pleased to work on your behalf with your attorney, tax professional and/or financial advisor to carry out your wishes.

 This is the Foundation’s most flexible and popular fund allowing the donor to make grant recommendations to a broad range of charities.
 Donors work with the Foundation staff to identify ways to use monies from their funds to address the community needs they care about most.
 In addition, the funds can be passed on to successor advisors for an unlimited time period, allowing future generations to be involved in funding decisions.
 Essentially, a DAF looks and feels like your own professionally staffed private foundation, but with better tax benefits, greater flexibility, fewer expenses, and without the worries of accounting and investment management.
 With a minimum of a $10,000 to establish a Donor Advised Fund, or $50,000 to establish an endowed advised fund, donors advise or recommend grants from their fund to create a lasting, impactful philanthropic legacy.